hydrocam/collector/README.md

 ## Configuration

-You can configure various parameters (e.g.cloud storage preferences, camerea address) by editing the configuration file (config.json).
+You can configure various parameters (e.g.cloud storage preferences, camerea address) by editing the configuration file (config.ini).